2026 Bike & BargeReady to Book

 Traveller Rating

 Arrive in Le Puy-en-Velay.
 Capital of Haute-Loire and located in the southeast of the Massif Central, it's an ancient town surrounded by a volcanic landscape which is dominated by rocky peaks rising from the valley floor.
 We recommend that you allow at least half a day to explore.
 Take a stroll and visit the Chapel of Saint Michel d’Aiguilhe, built by Godescalc, after his pilgrimage to Santiago in AD951.
 Warm up your cycling legs and climb the 267 steps for views over the town and surrounding area.
 You can also visit some of the many museums and the Romanesque Cathedral of Notre Dame.
-Make sure you purchase your pilgrim passport to have it stamped throughout the journey to St Jean Pied de Port.
+Make sure you purchase your pilgrim passport to have it stamped throughout your journey to St Jean Pied de Port.

 Meals: Nil